 This super simple but oh-so-magical kids’ science experiment had my kiddos mesmerized and was a fun way to learn about capillary action.
 Stock up on toothpicks because this trick will have little scientists begging you to do it again and again!

-It’s the perfect compliment to our Super Cool Science Kit.
+It’s the perfect compliment to our 30 Science Experiments!

 The prep for this kids’ science demo couldn’t be easier.
 I quickly grabbed: